openknowledgebe/website/content/stories/20210112-partnership-communications-coordinator-at-hackyourfuture-belgium/index.md

 ---
 date: 2021-01-12T10:11:34.793Z
 author: Lien Arits
-title: "Vacancy: Partnership & Communications Coordinator at HackYourFuture Belgium"
+title: 'Vacancy: Partnership & Communications Coordinator at HackYourFuture Belgium'
 excerpt: We’re looking for someone who creates value and opportunities with the outside world for HackYourFuture Belgium and our students.
 Working with the General Coordinator, Educational Coordinator, and our dedicated community of